Storm Bram brings travel chaos to trains, boats and planes

 Many flights and ferries crossing the Irish Sea were cancelled due to high winds

-Thousands of travellers will wake up on Wednesday morning where they did not intend to be after the first severe storm of the winter swept across the UK and Ireland.
+Thousands of travellers have woken up on Wednesday morning where they did not intend to be as Storm Bram continues its sweep across the UK.

+Met Office yellow weather warnings are in place for all of Scotland apart from the far south in the Borders and Dumfries and Galloway.

+All Caledonian MacBrayne sailings in the Western Isles are affected, with some routes cancelled for the day.
+Ferries linking Oban with Barra, Islay and South Uist will all stay in port.

-The Met Office has put in place a series of yellow and amber weather warnings for wind and rain, continuing into Wednesday.
+The Met Office has put in place a series of yellow weather warnings for wind and rain, continuing into Wednesday.

 One flight that did touch down – eventually – was an Aer Lingus Regional service from Manchester.
 The ATR72 aircraft circled for half an hour above the Irish Sea, made one approach that was aborted and flew a holding pattern for a further hour before landing successfully two-and-a-half hours after leaving Manchester.
 The 171-mile journey normally takes 45 minutes.